masak/proto/DEPLOYMENT.md

 ## Secrets

 You don't really need to worry about this in ***development*** setup.
 Mojolicious [uses this string to sign the session cookie with](https://metacpan.org/pod/Mojolicious#secrets).
 Create a file named `secrets` and write a secret string into it.
-If that file doesn't exist, the app will attempt to use the `github-token` file in the `../db-builder/` directory.
-If that fails as well, string `Perl 6 is awesome!` will be used, which is known to the world and thus is not secure.
+If file doesn't exist, string `Perl 6 is awesome!` will be used, which is known to the world and thus is not secure.

 ## Production Deployment Setup
 The `../db-builder/build-project-list.pl` build script launches the app automatically on port `3333`.
 You can also launch it yourself: